A Multiple Hypothesis Testing Approach to Low-Complexity Subspace Unmixing: Problem Formulation

-The final definition we need to characterize subspace unmixing is that of \emph{cumulative active subspace energy}. \begin{definition}[Cumulative Active Subspace Energy] Given the set of indices of active subspaces $\cA$, the cumulative active subspace energy is defined as $\cE_\cA := \sum_{i \in \cA} \cE_i$. \end{definition} In words, cumulative active subspace energy can be considered a measure of ``signal energy'' and together with the noise energy/variance, it characterizes signal-to-noise ratio for the subspace unmixing problem.
+Next, the low-complexity algorithm proposed in this paper requires an additional definition of \emph{cumulative active subspace energy} to characterize its unmixing performance under the PS3 model. \begin{definition}[Cumulative Active Subspace Energy] Given the set of indices of active subspaces $\As$, the cumulative active subspace energy is defined as $\cE_\As := \sum_{i \in \As} \cE_i$. \end{definition} In words, cumulative active subspace energy can be considered a measure of ``signal energy'' and together with the noise energy/variance, it characterizes signal-to-noise ratio for the subspace unmixing problem.